Category: painting Subject: woman Mediums: acrylic paints, own technique

 Painting Pattern 2

-‘Pattern 2’ is a new painting by Ania Luk.
+‘Pattern 2’ is a high quality one-off painting by Ania Luk.
 An original, emotional composition referring to the art deco painting, maintained in the current style, which combines cubism, abstraction and realism.
 There is a combination of a decorative pattern referring to the art deco with the image of a mysterious girl with dark hair.
 The unique, subdued colors create a sensual and elegant image in the form.

 As Pablo Picasso once said, one of the co-creators of cubism: